CleverChuk/ConversationEvolution/README.md

 **Constructor Summary**

-`RedditBot(subreddit, "username", "password")`
+`RedditBot(subreddit, credential)`

-constructs a RedditBot with the given subreddit, username, password and APP_NAME w/ value "myapp" and VERSION w/ value "1.0.0"
+constructs a RedditBot with the given subreddit, credential and app_name w/ value "myapp" and version w/ value "1.0.0"

-`RedditBot(subreddit, username, password, APP_NAME)`
+`RedditBot(subreddit, credential, "app name")`

-constructs a RedditBot with the given subreddit, username, password, APP_NAME and VERSION w/ value "1.0.0"
+constructs a RedditBot with the given subreddit, credential, app name and version w/ value "1.0.0"

-`RedditBot(subreddit, username, password, APP_NAME, VERSION)`
+`RedditBot(subreddit, credential, "app name", "1.0.0")`

-constructs a RedditBot with the given subreddit, username, password, APP_NAME and VERSION
+constructs a RedditBot with the given subreddit, credential, "app name", "1.0.0"

 **Method Summary**